 134A.
 Offence to give false or misleading information

-(1) A person who gives false or misleading information in relation to an application under section 24, 33, 43, 48 or 49 commits an offence.
+(1) A person who gives false or misleading information to the Commissioner or the chief executive officer under this Act commits an offence.

 Penalty for this subsection: a fine of $20 000.

-(2) For the purposes of subsection (1), a person gives false or misleading information in relation to an application referred to in subsection (1) if the person does one or more of the following —
+(2) For the purposes of subsection (1), a person gives false or misleading information to the Commissioner or the chief executive officer if the person does one or more of the following —

-(a) states anything in relation to an application that the person knows is false or misleading in a material particular;
+(a) states anything that the person knows is false or misleading in a material particular;

-(b) omits anything from a statement made in relation to an application without which the statement is, to the person’s knowledge, misleading in a material particular;
+(b) omits anything from a statement without which the statement is, to the person’s knowledge, misleading in a material particular;

-(c) gives or produces any information in relation to an application that —
+(c) gives or produces any information that —

 (i) the person knows is false or misleading in a material particular; or